wdi-sg/gitbook-2018/05-express/express-intro/01express.md

 The following example shows how to get routes working in Node.
 A **route** is a combination of a URL pattern + HTTP Verb (get, post, put, delete).
 These verbs represent a method for the request.

 Each route is called on our Express app, and takes a URL pattern and a callback function.
-The callback function gives us back the request (`req`) and response to send back to the client (`res`).
+The callback function gives us back the request (`request`) and response to send back to the client (`response`).
 Calling the `.send` function on the response sends a string back to the client.

 ```js
 const express = require('express');